Yara Fertilisers scopes renewable hydrogen switch

 One of the world’s largest ammonia producers will explore the feasibility of making a switch to renewable hydrogen.

 Given the process uses a lot of energy, the transition won’t be straightforward.
-To start with, Yara will scope whether it is possible to replace 30,000 tonnes of hydrogen currently produced using natural gas with green hydrogen from electrolysis.
+To start with, Yara will scope whether it is possible to replace up to 30,000 tonnes of hydrogen currently produced using natural gas with green hydrogen from electrolysis.

 The blended hydrogen could be converted to ammonia for use in agricultural fertilisers, and shipped around Australia and the world from the nearby Port of Dampier.